 Fellow Michigan Residents,

-Schoolcraft Memorial Hospital Is Committed to Vaccinating Our Community
+Schoolcraft Memorial Hospital Is Committed to Vaccinating As many Michigan Residents as Possible

 Expanded access to the COVID-19 vaccine is an exciting time for patients of Schoolcraft Memorial Hospital.
 Since the pandemic began, the availability of a vaccine is the biggest game-changer towards stopping the spread of COVID-19.
-At this time, individuals aged 65 or older and some essential workers are now eligible to receive the vaccine.
-Schoolcraft Memorial Hospital is happy to begin moving from vaccinating our staff to members of the public.
+At this time, individuals aged 16 or older are now eligible to receive the vaccine.

 This type of effort requires a large amount of resources, coordination and unfortunately, time.
 What we receive now in total quantity of vaccine is not adequate to vaccinate everyone who is eligible and wants a shot immediately.
 The good news is progress is being made at the federal and state levels to secure more vaccine.
 Yet we need patience and cooperation from the public as we begin scheduling vaccine appointments.